Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks: Related Work

-In this work, we perform semantic segmentation by exploiting a multi-scale network composed uniquely of dilated convolutions.
-The main differences that may pointed out with respect to the aforementioned works: (i) the proposed technique exploits a fully convolutional network that does not downsample the input data (a common process performed in most works~\cite{long2015fully, YuKoltun2016, marmanis2016classification}), (ii) the multi-scale strategy is exploited during the training process without any modification of the network or combination of several architectures, and (iii) instead of evaluating possible patch sizes (to find the best one) or to use a patch size determined by network constraints (which could not be the best one), the proposed algorithm determines the best patch size adaptively in training time.
+In this work, we perform semantic segmentation by exploiting a multi-context network composed uniquely of dilated convolutions.
+Three main differences between the proposed approach and the aforementioned works may be pointed out: (i) the proposed technique exploits a fully convolutional network that does not downsample the input data (a common process performed in most works~\cite{long2015fully,YuKoltun2016,marmanis2016classification}), (ii) the multi-context strategy is exploited during the training process without any modification of the network or combination of several architectures (or layers), and (iii) instead of evaluating possible patch sizes (to find the best one) or to use a patch size determined by network constraints (which could not be the best one), the proposed algorithm determines the best patch size adaptively in training time.